 - I’m good at baseball.
 I can play any position on the field. = I’m good at playing baseball.

 - My brother was good at many sports in high school.
 He played rugby, basketball, and softball.

 - Victor is good at math.
 He always gets an ‘A’ in math class.

 Can I say My Dad is good at the piano?

 The pattern [Someone is good AT a musical instrument] is not common.

 - My Dad is good at playing the piano. – Better

 - My Dad is a good piano player. – Best・This is the most natural way to say this.

-- I was a good trumpet player in high school.
+- I was an average trumpet player in high school.
+OK

 GOOD AT – 5 Common example sentences